Step 1: Eligibility Information

 The character and fitness investigation process is the method by which the Supreme Court attempts to ensure that an applicant currently meets minimum standards for admission to the bar.
 It is proper, therefore, for a state to require high standards of qualification, as long as the qualifications have a rational connection with the applicant’s fitness or capacity to practice law.
 “Good moral character” entails honesty, respect for the rights of others and for the law, trustworthiness, reliability, and commitment to judicial process and to the efficient administration of justice.

 Return to Top

 Types of Conduct

-Although the Standing Committee on Character and Fitness bases its recommendation on an applicant's current fitness, past conduct can be an indicator of an individual's current fitness to practice.
+Although the Standing Committee on Character and Fitness bases its recommendation on an applicant’s current fitness, past conduct can be an indicator of an individual’s current fitness to practice.
 There is no single action or incident that will per se result in an applicant being denied admission to practice in Michigan.
-Every applicant is considered individually based upon the applicant's personal history and record.
-The Committee will look not only to the nature and seriousness of the conduct and the applicant's participation in the incident when it occurred, but will also note:
+Every applicant is considered individually, based on the applicant’s personal history and record.
+The committee will look not only to the nature and seriousness of the conduct and the applicant’s participation in the incident when it occurred, but will also note:

 - the applicant’s age at the time of the conduct;

 - the reliability of the information concerning the conduct;